Daniel-Wh/Daniel-WH/README.md

 # Daniel Whitney - @Daniel-Wh

 Computer Science Major at Southwestern University, graduating Spring of '21.
-Currently working on building a mock food delivery web application for more html/css practice, a web app as an education tool for an upcoming course in GIS (building a site and tutorial videos as an independent study in delivering education materials), a server status web application for a client, and a lead generation site for a data visualization consultancy.
+Currently working on building a web app as an education tool for an upcoming course in GIS (building a site and tutorial videos as an independent study in delivering education materials) and a server status web application for a client.

 [My Resume](https://github.com/Daniel-Wh/Daniel-WH/blob/master/resume.pdf)